j-andrews7/Pipelines/Documentation/ROSE_SE_Pipeline.md

 """
 ```

-#### 2.)
+#### 3.)
 Create new table.
 From the resulting table of the last step, create a table containing only the genomic positions (first three columns), followed by the SD diffs for each sample.
 Leave off the header for now.
 Can do this all in Excel.
+Can also use only the CC/CB samples to find the mean and SD if you want, manually doing it in excel.

-#### 3.)
+#### 4.)
 Intersect with binned genome.
 File order is important here.
 Cut out the position bin positions and actual data and stick them in a new file.

 ```Bash